Gary Gannaway: Early life

 Gannaway was born Albert Carlyle Gannaway III in Los Angeles, California on July 30, 1954, the son of Albert Carlyle Gannaway Jr. and Dana Gibson Gannaway.
 Albert was a businessman.
 He controlled Gannaway Corporation and produced several well known motion picture films along with the "Stars of the Grand Ole Opry" which featured many legendary country music stars including Chet Atkins, Marty Robbins, June Carter, Minnie Pearl, Jimmy Dickens, and many others.
 Albert was the first to produce a television series using 35mm color film when television was exclusively in black and white.
 Albert was a famous songwriter who wrote with Johnny Mercer.
 Albert wrote songs for artists such as Nat King Cole, Bob Hope, Frankie Lane, Frank Sinatra, and many others.

 His mother, Dana Gannaway, is a former Vogue model and Budweiser Girl.

 Gannaway is best known for the Grand Ole Opry show.
 The footage and rights his two grandchildren own.
 From his father, Gary learned the fundamentals of business.

 Gannaway attended Castle Heights Military Academy followed by three years of service in the Marine Corps.
 In 1974, Gannaway was one of 18 men in the Marines Elite Force Recon.

 Career

 Early career

-After the Marines, Gannaway joined Metromedia Producers Corporation and quickly became the top seller.
+After the Marines, Gannaway joined Metromedia Producers Corporation.

-In June 1980, Gannaway left Metromedia to start his first company, specifically selling his father's show, Country Classics.
+In June 1980, Gannaway left Metromedia to start his first company selling his father's show, Country Classics.
 He went on to sell Time-Life shows as well, including G.I.
 Diary and Wild, Wild World of Animals.
-His experience selling syndication ultimately led to Gannaway founding Genesis Entertainment three years later with his own capital.
+His experience selling syndication led to Gannaway founding Genesis Entertainment less than three years later with his own capital.